-Downtown Bend and the Old Mill District are the most popular parts of town where locals and tourist mingle.
-Between them is the Les Schwab Amphitheater where you can enjoy some live music and during the summer catch the free concerts (June-August).
+Downtown Bend and the Old Mill District are the most popular parts of town where locals and tourists mingle.
+Between them is the Les Schwab Amphitheater where you can enjoy some live music and during the summer catch free concerts (June-August).
 Downtown Bend and the Old Mill District both host an array of shops and eateries but the downtown area features local businesses with a few hotels mixed in whereas the latter has all the corporate representation along with a movie theater.
-Downtown Bend also the go-to place for antiques and the weekly farmer’s market with, of course, locally grown produce and other goodies.
+Downtown Bend is also the go-to place for antiques and the weekly farmer’s market with locally grown produce and other goodies.

 Wine bars are also fairly common in Bend and can be found in these two popular areas.
-Bend is also not a bad place to be if you are beer drinker as it has most breweries per capita than any other city in Oregon.
-Basically, visitors are far outnumbered by breweries serving local, handcrafted beer selections.
+Bend is also not a bad place to be if you are a beer drinker as it has more breweries per capita than any other city in Oregon.
+Visitors are far outnumbered by breweries serving local, handcrafted beer selections.
 Breweries are in every part of town, including Downtown Bend and the Old Mill District.
 Yes, Bend is making a name for itself in the beer business.

 Deschutes River & Kayaking

-We all kayaked to the way to the end where some whitewater rapids begin.
-James and his colleague demonstrated how you use a whitewater wave as a sling shot.
+We all kayaked to the end where some whitewater rapids begin.
+James and his colleague demonstrated how you use a whitewater wave as a slingshot.
 It looked like fun but my lack of experience meant a higher chance of tipping over, so I decided on the more casual approach of turning around for at least my first time.
 The downstream venture back took about half the time.
-At this point the sunset was in full bloom.
+At this point, the sunset was in full bloom.
 It was radiant.
 The light summer thunderstorm was just nearly overhead creating brushstrokes of pink in the evening sky and cooling the air.
 I won’t be able to always remember what the sky looked like but I will remember that moment forever.
 An unplanned divine space in time.

 Cascade Mountain Range & Lakes

-For experienced Kayakers, James recommends his favorite lakes are Waldo Lake, Hosmer Lake and Paulina Lake, which has a hot spring on the north shore.
+For experienced Kayakers, James recommends his favorite lakes are Waldo Lake, Hosmer Lake, and Paulina Lake, which has a hot spring on the north shore.
 All three of these are found in the Cascade Mountain Range and are known as the Cascades Lakes.
-Tons lakes can be found within the Cascade Mountain Range.
+Tons of lakes can be found within the Cascade Mountain Range.
 So many lakes exist that it is impossible to visit them all in one day.
 Some of these lakes are fairly close together.
 For instance, there are several lakes along the Cascade Highway and all are different sizes but equally beautiful in their own right.
-The fee for the park was $5 in 2013 which you can pay at many of the major trailheads (look for kiosk) or the outdoor megastore REI has some for purchase in town.
+There is a small fee that you can pay at many of the major trailheads (look for kiosk) or the outdoor megastore REI has some for purchase in town.
 This only needs to be paid once for access to the entire park for one day.

-The most wheelchair friendly hiking trail in this region is at Sparks Lake.
-After driving down a gravely dirt road you will find handicapped parking available just at the start of the 1/3 mi paved accessible trail.
+The most wheelchair-friendly hiking trail in this region is Sparks Lake.
+After driving down a gravel dirt road you will find handicapped parking available just at the start of the 1/3 mi paved accessible trail.
 The trail does continue but is not safe for wheelchairs.
 The trail begins gradually and then turns the corner for a long back-and-fourth ramp down a slope, which is completely ADA.
-After that the trail is relatively flat and a spectacular view of that lake overlooking Broken Top Mountain.
-Many volcanic rocks border the lake and because of its scenic location, kayakers are frequently seen.
+After that, the trail is relatively flat and has a spectacular view of the lake overlooking Broken Top Mountain.
+Many volcanic rocks border the lake, and kayakers are frequently seen because of their scenic location.
 A wheelchair accessible outhouse restroom is available at the start of the trail.